Improve Your Performance Through Qualitative Feedback

 Use Images and Words

-Eliot suggests using the language of the mind, images and words, over numbers:
+Use the language of the mind, images and words, over numbers, so that you can inspire yourself:

 Journal Your Results